millerms/CranburyChiropractic/_pages/services/diversified-technique.md

 - A different option is a better first step (joint mobilization, instrument‑assisted work, soft‑tissue, or targeted exercise) {: .reveal .reveal--up }

+### How we use it
+- **As a primary treatment** for stiffness or discomfort in a specific joint
+- **Alongside other care** like soft-tissue work, laser therapy, or shockwave
+- **As part of a broader plan** that includes simple drills to reinforce the change
+- **When it fits your goals** and you’re comfortable with the approach {: .reveal .reveal--up }

 ### What to expect
 1. **Screen & explain** — history, movement, and joint tests; we discuss options and answer questions
 2. **Setup** — comfortable positioning and clear instructions so you know what to expect